FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modelling_at_scale.md

 coefficient $\theta_{ij}$.
 The $\theta_{ij}$ are regularized by parameters $\theta^\mu_j$ and $\theta^{\sigma^2}_j$ on
 the global level, which helps us in case a store has only little historical data.
 For the dispersion parameters we infer individual $r_i$ for each store $i$ as well as global parameters $r^\mu$ and $r^{\sigma^2}$ over all stores.
 And that's already most of it.
-The plot in Figure 2 depicts the graphical model outlined so far.
+Figure 2 depicts the graphical model outlined so far.

 <figure>
 <p align="center">